 - 1- In 2017, 2018, and 2019 the Village submitted for a grant to help fund one, possibly two interconnections with the Erie County Water Authority to supply a supplemental water supply.
 Finally in the fall of 2019 we were awarded a grant to make both interconnections.
 Prior to receiving the grant in 2019 the Village of Alden Board of Trustees had already decided to proceed with the interconnection on Exchange St and hired Nussbaumer & Clarke Engineers to complete the design and coordination with the ECWA.
-The Exchange St. portion has been completed and is in use, and the Broadway interconnection will be put out to bid in 2024. - 2- Complete the implementation phase of our cross-connection control program whereby customers which pose a contamination threat to the water system will be required to install and maintain approved backflow prevention devices in their piping system. - 3- Continue distribution system flushing to remove accumulated sediment from the distribution system, to help reduce rusty water issues. - 4- Replace several old system isolation valves to assist in system maintenance and flushing. - 5- Replacement of older nonfunctional fire hydrants to improve reliability in case of fires. - 6- Completed capital improvement work at Well #1, replacing well roofs, and decommissioning a 3rd unusable well.
+The Exchange St. portion has been completed and is in use, and the Broadway interconnection will be put out to bid in the future. - 2- Complete the implementation phase of our cross-connection control program whereby customers which pose a contamination threat to the water system will be required to install and maintain approved backflow prevention devices in their piping system. - 3- Continue distribution system flushing to remove accumulated sediment from the distribution system, to help reduce rusty water issues. - 4- Replace several old system isolation valves to assist in system maintenance and flushing. - 5- Replacement of older nonfunctional fire hydrants to improve reliability in case of fires.

 We have developed a source water protection program, system vulnerability assessment, and emergency response plans, in compliance with State and EPA regulations, which were approved by the County and State Health Departments.
-These plans will be reviewed in 2024 and updated as needed.
+These plans will be reviewed in 2025 and updated as needed.